Savvythelegend/PGDocs/docs/postgresql_conf.md

 wal_receiver_timeout = '5s'
 ```

-!!!
-Warning
+:::warning
 It is your duty to plan for WAL segments retention in your PostgreSQL
     cluster and properly configure either `wal_keep_size` or `wal_keep_segments`,
     depending on the server version, based on the expected and observed workloads.